aakankshatiwari/Scenario-2-Health-Sensing/README.md

-## Health Sensing Internship Project
+## Health Sensing : Internship Selection Task
 Sustainability Lab – IIT Gandhinagar

 This project is part of an internship assignment for the Sustainability Lab at Indian Institute of Technology Gandhinagar (IITGN).
 The task involves building a pipeline to detect breathing irregularities and classify sleep stages using physiological signals recorded during overnight sleep sessions.